-Summer is here, and many individuals and families have the outdoors on their minds.
-If you’re planning to camp this summer, make sure you’ve got the right supplies and equipment to stay comfortable and safe.
+If you’re planning on camping this year, make sure you’ve got the right supplies and equipment to stay comfortable and safe.
 One thing that can make or break your camping experience is the sleeping bag you use.
 Read on for some tips on how to select the right sleeping bag for your camping style.

 The type of sleeping bag you choose to purchase will depend upon when, where, and how you plan to use it.
 Will you be in a tent, in a camper, or under the stars?
 If you are selecting bags for warm-weather family camping, base camping, or "car camping" (in which you don’t plan to carry the bags very far before using them), you will want to choose a bag for general comfort—something that is roomy, soft and cushy.
 This is also true if you expect to use them in warmed tents, cabins, or camping vehicles.
 However, if you’re planning to backpack and carry your bag along, or camp outdoors in cool weather, your bag’s weight and temperature ratings will become vital factors in your choice.

 If you expect to be camping in areas with great temperature extremes or in different parts of the world, you may need more than one bag.
 There are sleeping bags designed for summer or winter use, for three seasons or four, and to fit men, women, or children.
 There are rectangular bags, mummy bags, and bags that can zip to each other to accommodate more than one person.
 They can be constructed of natural or synthetic material, each with its own set of pros and cons.

 Given all of these factors, how do you choose?
 Here are several factors to aid in your choice:

 One very important choice to make is the material that is used to fill (or insulate) your sleeping bag.
 One property of fill is "loft," the height the insulation achieves when the bag is open and allowed to “fluff.”
 The higher the loft, the warmer the bag.